sonialihaider/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio-Python
 My Data Analytics Portfolio

+Note: Plotly interactive graphs do not seem to work on github but you can check them out via the google colab link in each project file.

 #### Project # 1 : Stocks Data Analysis and Visualization in Python
 #### Project # 2 : Asset Allocation and Statistical Data Analysis